FAIRERdata/FAIRER-Aware-AI-SAFETY-Assessment/README.md

 # FAIRER-Aware-AI-SAFETY-Assessment

-A tool to assess the AI safety of AI applications and systems.
+A tool to assess the safety of artificial intelligence (AI) applications and systems.